tskit-dev/tskit/docs/data-model.rst

 To efficiently iterate over the trees in a tree sequence, ``tskit`` uses indexes built on the edges.
-To create a tree sequence from a table collection the tables must be indexed.
+To create a tree sequence from a table collection the tables must be indexed; the :meth:`TableCollection.build_index` method can be used to create an index on a table collection if necessary.

 Removing duplicate sites
 ------------------------